Delaware River Joint Toll Bridge Commission

 The Delaware River Joint Toll Bridge Commission (DRJTBC) is a bistate, public agency that maintains and operates river crossings connecting the U.S. states of Pennsylvania and New Jersey.
-The agency's jurisdiction stretches roughly 140 mi along the Delaware River, from the Philadelphia/Bucks County, PA. boundary northward to the New Jersey/New York state line.
-The DRJTBC currently operates eight toll bridges and 12 toll-supported (free) bridges (two of which are pedestrian-only crossings), as well as 34 approach structures throughout its jurisdiction.
+The agency's jurisdiction stretches roughly 140 mi along the Delaware River from Philadelphia and Bucks County in southeast Pennsylvania and then north through the Lehigh Valley and to Pennsylvania-New York state border.

+DRJTBC operates eight toll bridges and 12 toll-supported (free) bridges, two of which are pedestrian-only crossings, and 34 approach structures throughout its jurisdiction.
 Revenues from the eight toll bridges subsidize the other bridges.
 Since 1987, the commission has not received any state or federal tax revenues and relies solely on toll collections for its financing.

 In 2019, more than 138 million cars and trucks used the DRJTBC's network of Delaware River bridge crossings.

 History

 The DRJTBC was established under legislation enacted in the two states on December 18, 1934.
 The federal compact for what was then called the "Pennsylvania-New Jersey Joint Bridge Commission" was first approved by Congress in 1935.
 The compact has been modified several times (on July 8, 1947, July 17, 1951, July 16, 1953, and March 19, 1986).
 In 1984 and 1985, the states of Pennsylvania and New Jersey entered into the current version of the interstate compact, known as the "1984 agreement."

-This change was substantial as it meant that the DRJTBC no longer would receive tax dollars to maintain the commissions toll-supported bridges, known as tax-supported bridges until the 1984 agreement.
-This meant that the commission assumed full financial responsibility for their toll-free bridges.
+This change meant that DRJTBC no longer would receive tax dollars to maintain the commissions toll-supported bridges, known as tax-supported bridges until the 1984 agreement.
+The commission assumed full financial responsibility for their toll-free bridges.
 Later revisions also made it so that the DRJTBC could build the Interstate 78 Bridge over the Delaware River and operate it as a tolled crossing.

-Board Of Commissioners

 A board of 10 unpaid commissioners govern the Delaware River Joint Toll Bridge Commission, with five coming from each state.
-In New Jersey, members are nominated by the New Jersey Governor and confirmed by the State Senate for three-year terms, while in Pennsylvania, five members are appointed by the Pennsylvania Governor and serve at his pleasure.
+In New Jersey, members are nominated by the New Jersey governor and confirmed by the New Jersey Senate for three-year terms.
+In Pennsylvania, five members are appointed by the Pennsylvania governor and serve at his pleasure.
 They meet monthly to review reports, provide oversight and set policies carried out by the executive director and professional staff.